rapid7/metasploit-framework/documentation/modules/auxiliary/gather/adobe_coldfusion_fileread_cve_2023_26359.md

 ## Options
 To successfully read back the contents of an arbitrary file, you must set the modules `CFC_ENDPOINT` option to a valid ColdFusion Component (CFC) endpoint on the target server.
-You must also set the CFC_METHOD option to the name of a remote method from that `CFC_ENDPOINT`.
+You must also set the `CFC_ENDPOINT` option to the name of a remote method from that `CFC_ENDPOINT`.
 While the vulnerability is triggered regardless of remote method begin invoked, in order for ColdFusion to emit the `TARGETFILE` contents in the HTTP response, the remote method invoked must return a result.
 If the CFC_METHOD requires parameters, they can be provided via the `CFC_METHOD_PARAMETERS` option.
 By default